 Go to the art museum here.
 Use this post as a guide to how to enjoy art together.

-Sign up for zoo passes and all fall, go once a week.
+Sign up for zoo passes and during the fall season, go once a week.

 Visit the library every single week.
-Let him pick out story books, you pick out books, you create times to read together on the couch, you have poetry teatimes with him.
+Let him pick out story books, you pick out books, you create times to read together on the couch, you have poetry teatimes together.

-Count cracks in the sidewalk, blue houses, red cars, all the jellybeans he can hold in his two hands at once, cups of sugar to bake muffins.
+Count cracks in the sidewalk, blue houses, red cars, all the jellybeans you can hold in two hands at once, cups of sugar to bake muffins.

 Play with Playdoh—make all the lowercase letters of the alphabet.
 Now make all the uppercase.
 Say the sounds as you do and try to make every sound seem like an animal is saying it.
 Or every Star Wars character.